SB2318/90-90-Challenge/README.md

 # Congratulations on maintaining 13 days of consistency with me 🎉😃.
 Let's continue and complete it for the remaining 97 days.

+Tell me why I congratulated you at the beginning of 13 days, 13 is unlucky right, it would have been better to stand for one more day.
+But this unique number will inspire you more or scare you to maintain your own stick.
+If you say 13 unlucky, then think 1+3 =4.
+It is lucky.

 Long coding challenges are much like test matches in cricket.